OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

 ### Using the Teams API to receive and send files

 A bot can directly send and receive files with users in the personal context using Teams APIs.
 Files shared in Teams typically appear as cards, and allow rich in-app viewing.
 This step of the lab demonstrates sending and receiving files.
 (Files sent to the bot are simply echoed back to the user.
-To receive a file from the bot, the `resume` command will send a résumé of the specified candidate.)
+To receive a file from the bot, the **resume** command will send a résumé of the specified candidate.)

-1. Stop the debugger.
+1. If the **Visual Studio 2017** debugger is still running from the previous step, stop the debugger.

 1. Open the **manifest.json** file in the **Manifest** folder.